Dow ends at record high as tech slides

 “Energy, financial, materials, industrials are all outperforming.
 They tend to be cyclically oriented sectors and tend to benefit during periods when the economies are reopening and expanding,” said Terry Sandven, chief equity strategist at U.S. Bank Wealth Management.

-The Philadelphia SE Semiconductor index (.SOX) recovered from a sell-off on Tuesday.
-Megacap technology companies including Amazon.com Inc (AMZN.O) and Facebook Inc (FB.O) and Alphabet Inc (GOOGL.O) were down.
+The Philadelphia SE Semiconductor index recovered from a sell-off on Tuesday.
+Megacap technology companies including Amazon.com Inc and Facebook Inc and Alphabet Inc were down.

 Strong economic data and earnings pushed the S&P 500 and Nasdaq indexes to record high last week, but markets have wobbled amid concerns about rising inflation and potentially higher U.S. interest rates.